Isreal-ogbu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to replace all character from A and c to Z and e script to remove C and c script to reverse
+script to replace all character from A and c to Z and e script to remove C and c script to reverse scripts to display all users and home directories